minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 ## Examples

-* `i/220/RVV/500/999111`  means: while retrieving a vaccination on iOS and doing a unomi call to RIVM, the server responded  with a 500 error and the body said it was 999111.
+* `i 220 RVV 500 999111`  means: while retrieving a vaccination on iOS and doing a unomi call to RIVM, the server responded  with a 500 error and the body said it was 999111.
-* `A/110/ABC/051` means: while retrieving a commercial code on Android and entering the code, for provider ABC, the Luhn check failed. (no detailed error code)
+* `A 110 ABC 051` means: while retrieving a commercial code on Android and entering the code, for provider ABC, the Luhn check failed. (no detailed error code)

 ## Client side errors